-The preparation offered in the four-year programs (B.B.A., B.S., and B.A.) differs considerably.
+The preparation offered in the four-year Business Administration programs (B.B.A., B.S., and B.A.) differs considerably.
+Both the B.S. and the B.A. degree offer more flexibility in course selection than the B.B.A.
 However, the first two years are similar enough so that in the process of choosing a field for concentration students have ample time to explore a variety of professions in consultation with departmental faculty and others.
 Many opportunities and avenues for service are thus available to students majoring in business.